KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 - `emissiveTexture`
 - `diffuseTexture`

-In this example the extension is specified on the "baseColorTexture" entry.
+In this example the extension is specified on the `baseColorTexture` entry.
 The `index` value is a reference into the `procedurals` array.
 If the procedural graph has multiple outputs than an `output` index must be specified to indicate which output in the graphs `outputs` array to use.

 ```JSON
 "materials": [